hed115599/AnimonVLM/README.md

 ## 🚀 Training

 We used jupyter notebook for training, it support multi-GPU training.
+For Nvidia RTX 3090, the maximum batch size is 2.

 **Example:**
 ```bash